RadicalZephyr/bitburner-todos/TASKS.md

 I think we could improve the task selector substantially if we incorporate the above improvements into our calculation of how valuable a task is to hack.
+Take a moment to think and then write a detailed, step-by-step task for improving the expected value calculation.

 In order to implement these improvements we need to enhance the information that the MemoryAllocator returns to clients from the